alishafique3/Model_Quantization_with_GPTQ_AWQ_and_GGUF/README.md

 # Model Quantization with GPTQ AWQ and GGUF

+- You can find many (GGUF, GPTQ, and AWQ) models curated and distributed by [TheBloke](https://huggingface.co/TheBloke), a key contributor to the open-source LLM quantization community.

 | Quantization Library | Description | Author | Colab Notebook |
 |----------------------|-------------|----------------|----------------|